-Screen Alarm Front-Panel Alarm Description H2TU-C DS1 AL ARMS (see Figure 23 on page 38) LLOS (a) LLOS Line (Unit) Loss of Signal-Loss of the H2TU-C DSX-1 input signal.
-LAIS LAIS Line Alarm Indication Signal-Indicates an AIS (all ones) pattern is being transmitted from the local DS1 output port.
-The ALMP option determines whether AIS (default) or LOS is sent toward the CPE.
+Screen Alarm Front-Panel Alarm Description H2TU-C DS1 ALA ARMS (see Figure 23 on page 39) LLOS (a) LLOS Local Loss of Signal-Loss of the H2TU-C DSX-1 input signal.
+LAIS LAIS Line Alarm Indication Signal-Indicates an AIS (unframed all ones) pattern is being received at the H2TU-C DS1 input port.
 DBER xxx -DBER Bit Error Rate-The DS1 BER has exceeded the built-in 24-hour threshold limits of approximately 10 -6 . (xxx denotes either TUC or TUR.)
-H2TU-R DS1 AL ARMS (see Figure 24 on page 38) RLOS (a) RLOS Remote (Unit) Loss of Signal-Loss of the H2TU-R DS1 input signal.
-RAIS RAIS Remote Alarm Indication Signal-Indicates an AIS (all ones) pattern is being received at the H2TU-R DS1 input port.
+H2TU-R DS1 AL ARMS (see Figure 24 on this page) RLOS RLOS Remote Loss of Signal-Loss of the H2TU-R DS1 input signal.
+RAIS RAIS Remote Alarm Indication Signal-Indicates an AIS (unframed all ones) pattern is being received at the H2TU-R DS1 input port.
 By default AIS-CI ^(b) is sent toward the network.
-See Figure 30 on page 50.
+See Figure 30 on page 51.
 RAI RRAI Remote RAI - Remote Alarm Indication at the H2TU-R-Indicates an RAI alarm (yellow) from the CPE with errors from the line unit or network.
 TX RAI-CI TRCI Transmit RAI-CI - Remote Alarm Indication at the H2TU-R-Upon reception of an RAI (yellow) from the CPE, the H2TU-R sends an RAI-CI toward the network if the network signal received at the H2TU-R is clear.
 If the network signal is impaired (LOS, AIS, or LOF), then the RAI is passed on to the network unaltered.
 This is applicable to SF or ESF framing.
 In an all SF environment, RACI must be enabled to convert SF-RAI to SF-RAI-CI.
 PRM-NE PRMN Performance Report Monitoring - Near End-The count of the PRM-NE register at the H2TU-R exceeds the 10 -6 BER threshold at 648 events since 12:00:00 AM.
 PRM-FE PRMF Performance Report Monitoring - Far End-The count of the PRM-FE register at the H2TU-R exceeds the 10 -6 BER threshold at 648 events since 12:00:00 AM.
 DBER xxx -DBER Bit Error Rate-The DS1 BER has exceeded the built-in 24-hour threshold limits of approximately 10 -6 . (xxx denotes either TUC or TUR.)